 Scratch space is useful for jobs requiring significant amount of disk access.
 Long-term storage is more appropriately suited to home or group space.

 Other scratch filesystems are shared between all lab workstations and remote lab resources.
 Available shared scratch filesystems for lab use are as follows: /scratch, /scratch1, /scratch2, /scratch3, and /scratch4.
-They are all mounted from disk and have no quotas.
+They have a per-user quota of 1TB set.
 It is recommended to check and see which one has the most space available before creating a new directory in scratch:

 user@login% cd /scratch;cd /scratch1; cd /scratch2; cd /scratch3; cd /scratch4; cd